Tests and scans

 You have the angiogram in the x-ray department.

-First you need to put on a hospital gown and remove any jewellery, hair clips and makeup.
-Then your nurse or doctor might put a small tube (cannula) into a vein in the back of your hand.
-This is so they can give you a sedative to make you sleepy if you need to.
+Your nurse or doctor may then put a small tube (called a cannula) into a vein in the back of your hand.
+This is so they can give you medicine to help you relax and feel sleepy if you need it.
+This is called sedation.

 Having the brain angiogram

-Your nurse takes you to the x-ray room and helps you lie on your back, on an x-ray table.
-The doctor or nurse drapes some sterile covers over you before they start, this helps to prevent an infection.
+You lie on your back, on an x-ray table.
+Your nurse will make sure you are comfortable.
+They drape sterile covers over you before they start.
+This helps to keep the area clean and reduces the risk of an infection.
 They might put your head in a special headrest.

-They will then pass a very thin plastic tube (a catheter) into a large blood vessel in your groin and thread it up into the blood vessels that supply your brain.
+A needle is passed into an artery in the groin.
+They will then pass a very thin plastic tube (a catheter) through the needle into the blood vessel.
+The catheter is threaded up into the blood vessels that supply your brain.
+You might feel some pressure, but it should not be painful.

 You need to stay very still, but the test shouldn't hurt.
-It takes about an hour in total.
+It can take up to an hour in total.
+Let your nurse or doctor know if you feel unwell at any time during the test.

 After your test

-The doctor removes the cannula from your groin and presses firmly on this area for about 10 minutes.
-This is to stop it bleeding.
+The doctor removes the catheter from your groin and presses firmly on this area for about 10 minutes.
+This helps to stop it bleeding.

-You might feel a bit drowsy from the anaesthetic or sedation afterwards.
+You might feel a bit drowsy afterwards from the anaesthetic or if you had sedation.

 In some hospitals, you need to stay overnight.
-This is so your nurse can check your blood pressure and look for any signs of bleeding.
+This is so your nurse can continue to check your blood pressure and look for any signs of bleeding.
 In other hospitals, you may be able to go home later on the same day if you are feeling well.
+If you go home the same day you need someone to take you home and stay with you for 24 hours after you get home.

 Going home